 Dr. Rush, a prominent ophthalmologist, and Mrs. Rush, a passionate breeder of quarter horses, built their mountain retreat in 2011.”We love everything about the home,” she says.
 Ultimately, their love for travel adventures globally has led the duo to the very hard decision to sell.

 Initially, this spectacular property was listed for $3.95 million with Edd Geoffroy of Angel Fire Homes, LLC and Michael Brown of Avalar Texas Realty.
 Now, the real estate brokers are partnering with the luxury property company Concierge Auctions to sell the completely furnished estate in a June Portfolio Sale specifically targeting Chinese buyers.
-Bidding will be open from June 26-29th and hosted via the firm’s online marketplace allowing prospective buyers to participate in real-time from anywhere in the world.
+Bidding will be open from July 17–20 (register by July 15 to bid) and hosted via the firm’s online marketplace allowing prospective buyers to participate in real-time from anywhere in the world.

 “The home needs love,” Mrs. Rush says.
 “I would love to see somebody in there that’s involved in the community, or someone who could bring in couples for retreats, church groups, youth groups, etc. The bunk room alone sleeps nine and we’ve slept 20 people in the house comfortably.
 B.J. did an amazing job.
 It’s a solid house.”